aws-samples/migrating-from-aws-app-mesh-to-amazon-vpc-lattice/vpc-lattice-config/README.md

 - **If you want to do the IN-PLACE migration, without building a new namespace and re-deployment of infra. please [follow these steps](In-place-migration-steps.md)**

-**Step 1: Clone 2 required repositories to your local workspace with following commands:**
+**Step 1: ###Optional### - Only required, if you don't already have the repositories cloned.
+Git clone 2 required repositories to your local workspace with following commands:**

 ```bash
     cd ~